xarray-contrib/xarray-indexes/docs/index.md

 provides an API that allows dealing with coordinate data and metadata in a highly customizable way for most common Xarray operations (`isel`, `sel`, `align`, `concat`, `stack`...).
-Xarray indexes are also stateful objects that may hold and propagate additional information (arbitrary Python objects) along with coordinate labels and attributes. {py:class}`xarray.Index` thus represents a powerful extension mechanism that is complementary to [accessors](https://docs.xarray.dev/en/stable/internals/extending-xarray.html) and [IO backends](https://docs.xarray.dev/en/stable/internals/how-to-add-new-backend.html).
+Xarray indexes are also stateful objects that may hold and propagate additional information as arbitrary Python objects, along with coordinate labels and attributes (the propagation of information via custom indexes may actually be much more reliable than via coordinate attributes).
+{py:class}`xarray.Index` thus represents a powerful extension mechanism that is complementary to [accessors](https://docs.xarray.dev/en/stable/internals/extending-xarray.html) and [IO backends](https://docs.xarray.dev/en/stable/internals/how-to-add-new-backend.html).